About Cheryl Cran

 So, for example, the ability to have emotional intelligence, the ability to lead without the title.
 So regardless of your title, showing fundamental leadership skills such as critical thinking, decision making, the ability to share leadership.
 So whether you're a leader with the title, the ability to not be autocratic and say, well, because I'm the boss, you have to listen to me, but instead having that balance of yes, I'm in charge and I want your opinion as well.

 Other skills include the ability to interpret data, the ability to go to ask for information, crowdsourcing data from your employees, from your customers and then being able to interpret that data.
-So there’s a long list.
+So there's a long list.
 I would say.
-There’s like many skills that we all need to continue to improve and develop.
-And
+There's like many skills that we all need to continue to improve and develop.
+And gone are the days of just being able to settle with your current skill set.
+We must be lifelong learners.

 We must be saying every day, how can I advance myself on my learning?
 You can't get away with just the level of education that we have right now.
 We have to continually be learning, and I don't necessarily mean college or university.
 I'm talking about learning fundamental skill development so that we can add more value to our teams.